gabriel-farache/parodos-operator/README.md

 From your fork folder of community-operators:
 * commit the changes and push them
     * you need to sign the commit: https://github.com/operator-framework/community-operators/blob/master/docs/contributing-prerequisites.md#sign-your-work
+      * use `git commit -s`
 * create a PR (see [guildines](https://github.com/operator-framework/community-operators/blob/master/docs/contributing-via-pr.md) to have the new operator version available on OperatorHub
+* Prior to create the PR you can execute the CI tests locally from the root path of the fork:
+  1. `curl -sL https://raw.githubusercontent.com/redhat-openshift-ecosystem/community-operators-pipeline/ci/latest/ci/scripts/opp.sh > opp.sh`
+  2. `sudo bash opp.sh all operators/parodos-operator/<version>`
+  3. `cat /tmp/op-test/log.out` to see the result